DieaOutSide/FilesSortManager/README.md

 **Note**: This is the first alpha release.

 * **Compatibility**: Tested only on Windows 10.
-* **Future Updates**: Planned improvements include a more user-friendly interface, detailed logging, and convenient creation/use of various presets, among others.
+* **Future Updates**: Improvements are planned in everything!

 ---

 *Designed to automate routine tasks.
-This is my first "project" that I'm posting.
+This is my first "project" that I'm posting, so it may contain critical errors.
 Feedback is welcome!*

 ---